wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.2.7 =
+* Extended side by side layout options to allow more flexible widths
+* Fixed validation of checkbox form fields
+* Improved extensibility

 = 1.2.6 =
 * Fixed an error that could break form submission when more than one bcc recipients were entered
 * Improved attachment handling